Today our passages are Jeremiah 30:1–31:26;

 Israel Will Return to Its Own Land

-7The LORD says: Celebrate and sing for Israel,
+7The LORD says: Celebrate and sing for Israel,the greatest of nations.

 Offer praises and shout,